This commitment extends to Student Accommodation organised or operated by the University.

 It is essential that staff know what they have to do to safeguard themselves and others on the premises and that they have an awareness of the importance of their actions.
 In the context of fire safety this includes risk reduction, maintenance of fire safety measures and action in event of a fire.
 In order to meet our legal duties it is not only essential that all staff undergo this training but also that we, as an employer, can prove that this is the case.
 As such, short E-learning tutorials on fire safety awareness and the use of fire extinguishers are available below.

-The E-learning module and Quiz will be compulsory for all staff within three months of employment and will be monitored and recorded by the OHES Department.
-This will be achieved by an E-mail on completion of the Quiz.
-Please use Internet Explorer to complete the Moodle training due to difficulties with other browsers.
+The e-learning module and quiz will be compulsory for all staff within three months of employment and will be monitored and recorded by the OHES Department.
+This will be achieved by an email on completion of the quiz.

 Fire Safety Information for RGU Students